Axis-Meth/Axis-Meth-s-AI/README.md

 UPDATE INFO: Version 0.3 is going to release at the end of June, or maybe at the start of July, and it will contain a full list of History and Geography related questions.
-Until then, we will keep releasing smaller updates.
+Until then, we will keep releasing smaller updates and fixes.

 Axis Meth is creating a powerful AI Tool that can answer to your questions in a few seconds.